 A Canadian company, McCain has long been a favourite for Australian households, with the catchphrase ‘Ah McCain, you’ve done it again’ a common saying in the early 2000s.
-Offering anything and everything within the frozen food section of your local supermarket, McCain’s frozen pizza range includes plenty of options for the busy household.
-With Family Pizzas, Ultra-Thin Pizzas, Takeaway Pizzas, Rustica, Pockets, Slices, Singles and even Pizza Bases, McCain does it all.
-Family Pizzas (500g) will cost you $6.50, while the Rustica range will cost you $7.50 and the Ultra-Thin range will scan through for $7 at the checkout.
+Offering anything and everything within the frozen food section of your local supermarket, McCain’s frozen pizza range includes plenty of options for a busy household.
+With Family Pizzas, Ultra-Thin Pizzas, Flavour Boss, Rustica, Slices, Singles, Pizza Go! and even Pizza Bases, McCain does it all.
+Family Pizzas (500g) will cost you $7.00, while both the Ultra-Thin and Rustica options will scan through for $7.50.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten a pre-made frozen meal (i.e. from the frozen section of the supermarket) in the last 6 months – in this case, 474 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten a pre-made frozen pizza (i.e. from the frozen section of the supermarket) in the last 6 months – in this case, 635 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.